sensadrome/ruby_hubspot_api/README.md

 end
 ```

-Finally there is another helper method on re
+Finally there is another helper method `batch_read_all` on any Hubspot::Resource class (Hubspot::Contact, Hubspot::Company, Hubspot::User etc) which will read all of the resources and return a HubSpot::Batch (with all of the resources).

+You can then update the resources and call `update` on the batch.... see below

 #### Batch Update